UnGuZartex/Blockr/Documentation/UseCases.md

 The user has already made any action to the system such that an undo-operation makes sense.

 ### Success Guarantee (Postcondition)
-The user is aware that the system returns to its previous state.
+The user is aware that the system returns to its previous state (=blocks in program area and game world).

 ### Main Success Scenario
 1. The user presses ctrl + z.